> Skip repeated content

 When a total knee replacement prosthesis fails, a second knee surgery is required.
 The most common and effective treatment is called revision total knee replacement (also known as knee revision surgery).

-What is revision total knee replacement?
+What is revision knee replacement?

 Revision total knee replacement is the replacement of a failed total knee prosthesis with a new prosthesis.
 In simple terms, it is the replacement of a total knee replacement (or a "second knee replacement").